Prepay your hospital bill to receive a discount.

 Like many assistance programs, hospitals do not widely publicize the fact they will provide a discount to someone who pays early.
 You need to be pro-active and ask the hospital (specifically the billing department) about what options are available to you.
 As after all, a pre-payment plan is just once option.

 You should call the hospital billing or accounting office as soon as you have a surgery or medical procedure scheduled.
+If needed, refer to charity care or financial assistance.
+As sometimes the pre-payment falls under those departments.
 Be persistent.
 Ask how they can help you or your family.
 You will need to tell them you want to discuss prepayment for an appointment you will be having.

 How long do I have to pay?

 This will vary by hospital as well.
 You can still get a discount even when the payment terms are extended.
 For example, a hospital in Arizona, which is part of the John C. Lincoln Health Network, offers its patients a hospital bill prepayment plan known as Prompt Pay.
 The discount provided varies based upon how long it takes the individual to pay.

 As an example, they offer a 75% discount on the hospital bill if the patients pays within 2 weeks.
 However, even if it takes one year to pay, you will still receive a 40% discount.
 We have seen discounts range from 10% to 75%, and the payment terms can be extended over one year.

 Who is eligible for a hospital bill prepayment plan?

 Most plans are offered for families and individuals who are either uninsured, have limited coverage or who do not have any insurance at all.
 It is even possible to pre-pay hospital bills when the family has Obamacare, otherwise known as an affordable Health Care Act policy.